Estimating Heterogeneous Causal Effects of High-Dimensional Treatments: Application to Conjoint Analysis: Introduction

+Unfortunately, such an approach often results in low statistical power and may suffer from multiple testing problems \citep{liu:shir:23}.
+More fundamentally, by marginalizing other treatments, researchers may miss important interactions among treatments.
+Although some have explored the estimation of interaction effects \citep[e.g.,][]{DasPilRub15,egam:imai:19,de2022improving}, few have investigated how to estimate heterogeneous treatment effects of high-dimensional treatments.

+Moreover, there is even less prior research that models how the effects of high-dimensional treatments vary as a function of moderators.
+One exception is \cite{robinsondetect} which uses a BART-based approach for conjoint experiments, but their heterogeneous effects of interest are different from ours (see Section~\ref{subsec:cjbart} for comparison).

+\paragraph*{Related models.} To overcome this challenge, we develop a mixture of regularized logistic regression model under our general methodological framework of treatment effect heterogeneity with high-dimensional treatments.
+We combine and extend two distinct strands of methodological research.
+First, a growing literature explores regularization with high-dimensional factors, and their interactions, by fusing or grouping levels of factors together \citep[e.g.,][]{bondell2009anova,post2013factor,stokell2021modelling}.
+This methodology is well-suited to factorial experiments because it provides a natural way of interpreting empirical findings by identifying a set of factor levels that characterize distinct treatment effects (e.g., \citealt{egam:imai:19}).

+However, since our goal is to identify groups of individuals with heterogeneous effects, we use a mixture model that finds the maximally heterogeneous groups (see Section~\ref{subsec:kmeans}).
+Although the marketing literature has long applied mixture models to analyzing heterogeneity in conjoint experiments \citep[e.g.,][]{gupta1994using,andrews2002empirical}, they focused on settings with low-dimensional treatments.
+In the high-dimensional setting, some combine mixture models with sparsity constraints \citep[e.g.,][]{khal:chen:07,stadler2010lasso,khalili2010mixture}, but these constraints are not designed to induce the fusion of factor levels that is essential in conjoint analysis.

+Our model, therefore, synthesizes both of these approaches by using a finite mixture model with a prior that encourages fusing levels, while respecting the hierarchical structure---fusing main effects of factors only if their interactions are also fused \citep{yan2017hierarchical}.
+For efficient computation, we develop an Expectation-Maximization (EM) algorithm \citep{demp:lair:rubi:77} by exploiting the representation of $\ell_1$ and $\ell_2$ penalties as a mixture of Gaussians \citep[e.g.,][]{figueiredo2003adaptive,polson2011svm,ratkovic2017sparse,goplerud2021sparsity}.
+We derive a tractable algorithm that adapts the latent overlapping group LASSO developed in sparse modeling to fusion required in factorial experiments.

 The rest of the paper is organized as follows.
 In Section~\ref{sec:con}, we discuss the motivating application, which is a conjoint analysis of American citizens' preferences regarding immigrant features.
 We also briefly describe a methodological challenge to be addressed.
-In Section~\ref{sec:methods} , we present our proposed methodology.
+In Section~\ref{sec:methods}, we present our proposed methodology.
 In Section~\ref{sec:simulation}, we show our method performs well in a realistic numerical simulation.
 In Section~\ref{sec:analysis}, we apply this methodology and reanalyze the data from the motivating conjoint analysis.
 Section~\ref{sec:disc} concludes with a discussion.
+The R package \texttt{FactorHet} \citep{FactorHet} can be used to implement our methodology and \cite{replicationAOAS} provides replication code for our application and simulations.